jackgibson1/ecg-frontend/README.md

 _**ECG React Frontend**_
 - Written in Javascript using React.js.
-- Designed using Google's Material UI
+- Graphical User Interface designed using Google's Material UI CSS Library.
 - Authentication implemented using Java Web Token stored in LocalStorage.
-- Includes JWT Refresh token implementation which is facilitated using axios interceptors within the api.js to ensure users can maintain a uninterrupted authenticated session (for 24 hours).
+- Also includes JWT Refresh token implementation which utilisied axios interceptors (found within the api.js file) to ensure users can maintain a uninterrupted authenticated session (for 24 hours).
 - Axios interceptors are used to check JWT expiration.
-- If JWT expiration has occured users are automatically logged out with their location saved.
+- If JWT expiration has occured, users are automatically logged out with their location saved.

 _**Overall Architecture**_
 - Implemented using Single Page Application (SPA) design pattern.
 This means that the web application has a singular HTML page (index.html) which is initially loaded and not reloaded during use.
 Throughout a user’s interaction, the application dynamically rewrites and updates the users current page rather than loading a new page from a server.